 “Wonder Woman” (2017)

-A Best Picture nomination for a superhero movie would've been its own achievement, but a female led and directed one would've been a giant statement.
+A Best Picture nomination for a superhero movie would’ve been its own achievement (and would eventually happen with 2018’s “Black Panther”), and a female-led and directed one would’ve been a giant statement.
 And the Academy failed to nominate it in even the technical categories as well.

 “The Rider” (2017)